 Right now, what matters is the feeling of being blessed for the funny, amazing moments we encounter each day.
 The opportunity to re-write the definition of family as we build ours.
 The opportunity to build another when one crumbles.

-Isn’t that the best lesson of all?
+Isn’t that life’s best lesson?